Friday, January 23, 2015

 It's not a fancy building by any means.

 I met a family from Wisconsin.
-They were meeting their daughter in Montgomery and taking his parents to Florida.
-We talked about the magnolia trees, the pecans that lay everywhere on the ground, and how our pecan trees at home were making but falling off the trees with blight.
+They were meeting their daughter in Montgomery and taking their parents to Florida.
+We talked about the magnolia trees, the pecans that lay everywhere on the ground, and how our pecan trees at home were producing but falling off the trees due to blight.

 Montgomery's Capitol Building